syncfusion-content/winui-docs/winui/Cartesian-Charts/Getting-Started.md

 # Getting started with WinUI Cartesian Chart

-This section explains how to populate the cartesian chart with data, a header, data labels, a legend and tooltips, as well as the essential aspects for getting started with the chart.
+This section explains how to populate the Cartesian chart with data, a header, data labels, a legend and tooltips, as well as the essential aspects for getting started with the chart.

 ## Creating an application with WinUI Cartesian Chart